hai5/sn/README.md

 script for testing
 1. ~/.sn/sh/, ~/.sn/markdown/, ...: directory holding snippet scripts for printing out snippet string in specific mode such as sh-mode, markdown-mode, etc

+# Design decision:
+## Why not just let each snippet file expand on its own:
+Then the snippet file has to exist before user could call it -> rewriting similar snippets for different file types